 Change Started

-This category of workers that was playing a huge part in this growth story, was given the term blue collared workers.
-The segment represented workers in sectors like manufacturing, mining, power generation, construction, and transportation, among others.
+The category of workers that was playing a huge part in this growth story, was given the term ‘blue-collar workers’.
+The segment represented workers in sectors like manufacturing, mining, power generation, construction, and transportation.

-With advancements in technology in the later part of the 20th century, a new category of the workforce emerged which worked in office settings and were termed, white-collared workers.
-Over time a few more categories of workers were added like pink-collared (sales, customer relationship, etc.) and grey-collared, etc.
+With advancements in technology in the later part of the 20th century, a new category of the workforce emerged which worked in office settings and were termed, ‘white-collared workers’.
+Over time more categories of workers were added like pink-collared (sales, customer relationship, etc.) and grey-collared, etc.

-The green-collared workforce will play a key role as countries and businesses make the transition to net-zero emissions.
+The green-collar workers will be responsible for doing ‘green jobs’ that will play a key role as countries and businesses make the transition to net-zero emissions.

 Green Collar Workforce will hold the key to a Sustainable Planet

-As the global economy decarbonizes, all the existing businesses will need to make modifications to their existing designs, policies, and frameworks.
+As the global economy decarbonizes, all the existing businesses will need to modify their existing designs, policies, and frameworks to adapt to the climate challenges.

-Moreover, there are industries that will face a little more heat than others.
-Take for example Agriculture, given the challenges of droughts, floods, and water scarcity, the industry stakeholders will need climate-resilient farming techniques.
+Moreover, certain industries will face a little more heat than others.
+Take for example Agriculture, given the challenges of droughts, floods, and water scarcity, the industry stakeholders will need climate-resilient farming techniques like organic farming, sustainable agriculture etc.

-The other industry which is set to get disrupted is power generation, as the world makes a transition to renewable and non-fossil fuel-based sources for its energy, the current employees face serious risks of being out of work if they don’t acquire new skills.
+The other industry that is set to get disrupted is power generation, as the world makes a transition to renewable and non-fossil fuel-based sources for its energy, the existing workforce faces serious risks of being out of work if they don’t acquire new skills.

 Reliance plans for green energy

-The Green Collar workforce is not only needed for emerging sectors like renewables, but in order to achieve a net-zero world, the existing workers from other sectors also need to be re-skilled and trained.
-Their knowledge and experience will be extremely valuable as the economy deal with the catastrophic impacts of climate change and make the transition to a sustainable future.
+The Green Collar workforce is not only needed for emerging sectors like renewables, but to achieve a net-zero world, the existing workers from other sectors also need to be re-skilled and trained.
+Their knowledge and experience will be extremely valuable as the economy deals with the catastrophic impacts of climate change and makes the transition to a sustainable future.

 In addition, green-collar jobs will also be needed for the new green sectors like solar, hydrogen, carbon capture, biofuels, plastic alternatives, and meat alternatives, among others, which will need corresponding courses and certifications from educational institutions.